masaylighto/PersonalWebsite-Asp.net/README.md

 ### Description
 This Website made to provide information about legal immigration to germany
 ### Before you start
-If you have a question on how specific parts work, please read its corresponding file in Diagram folder
+If you have a question on how specific parts work, please read its corresponding file in Diagram folder.
+Lib contain there own readme file in there folders
 ### Technology
 1. Asp.net in dotnet 7
 2. Docker